Thank you for your interest in Mid-Atlantic D.O.G.S.!

-All new K9 handlers must start as either air scent teams.
-We encourage you to focus on air scent, in general, since it is the core specialty of the team.
-After gaining an initial qualification in either of these disciplines, handlers may (and are encouraged to) pursue one or more specialty disciplines such as water search, human remains detection and disaster first responder.
+All new K9 handlers must start as air scent teams.
+We encourage you to focus on air scent in general, since it is the core specialty of the team.
+After gaining an initial qualification in either of this discipline, handlers may (and are encouraged to) pursue one or more specialty disciplines such as water search, human remains detection and disaster first responder.

 Intensive time commitment.